JayWood/content-warning-v3/readme.txt

 1. Preview of the dialog shown by colorbox, for more info check the youtube video.

 == Changelog ==

+= 3.6.6 =
+* Fixed CSS issues for background images and css overrides

 = 3.6.5 =
 * Zero day ( 0 ) cookies should use sessions instead of NOT setting the cookie.
 [Issue #29](https://github.com/JayWood/content-warning-v3/issues/29)